Key facts

 Want the skills to unlock new opportunities in your creative industry?

-The Graduate Certificate of Creative Arts allows you to hone your creative practice alongside students from our six creative arts disciplines: visual arts, photography, animation and motion capture, visual communication design, dance and drama.
-By collaborating with artists from different fields, you’ll broaden your understanding of creativity while developing transferable skills that employers value, such as imaginative thinking, problem solving and leadership.
+The Graduate Certificate of Creative Arts allows you to hone your creative practice alongside students from our six creative arts disciplines: visual arts, photography, animation and motion capture, visual communication design, dance and theatre.
+By collaborating with artists from different fields, you will broaden your understanding of creativity while developing transferable skills that employers value, such as imaginative thinking, problem solving and leadership.

-On top of your core unit of study, you’ll strengthen your creative repertoire with three elective units.
+On top of your core unit of study, you will strengthen your creative repertoire with three elective units.
 Your electives can play to your strengths, or help you upskill in an unfamiliar discipline.
 Some of your elective options include:

 Award granted